connectrpc/conformance/docs/authoring_test_cases.md

 * `server-stream/error-with-responses`
 * `bidi-stream/full-duplex/stream-error-returns-success-http-code`

-If a stream contains tests for just a single stream type, the stream type can be omitted from the test name.
+If a suite contains tests for just a single stream type, the stream type can be omitted from the test name.

 These conventions allow for more granular control over running tests via the conformance runner, such as only running tests for a specific protocol or only running the unary tests within a suite.